Wigan win to upset in-form Castleford

-Super League: Castleford Tigers 0-22 Wigan Warriors: Warriors return to form to stun Tigers
+Super League: Castleford Tigers 0-22 Wigan Warriors: Wigan return to form to stun Tigers

 Last updated on .From the section Rugby League